t-neumann/slamdunk/doc/source/Alleyoop.rst

-Direction                      Read was mapped on forward (1) or reverse (2) strand Sequence                       Sequence of the read Mismatches                     Number of mismatches in the read tCount                         Number of Ts in the read tcCount                        Number of T->C conversion in the read tcRate                         T->C conversion rate of the read ConversionRates                List of all possible conversion in the read
+Direction                      Read was mapped on forward (1) or reverse (2) strand Sequence                       Sequence of the read Mismatches                     Number of mismatches in the read tcCount                        Number of T->C conversion in the read ConversionRates                List of all possible conversion in the read
 ============================   ===========================================================================================================